 - Compare coverage levels and upgrades to standard packages along with deductibles and service fees.

-- Read the fine print in the contract to understand any co-pays and exclusions.
+- Read the fine print in the contract to understand any fees and exclusions.

 - Understand how you can cancel a contract.